Water Use Plans

 Water use plans were developed for most of BC Hydro's hydroelectric facilities through a consultative planning process involving participants, such as government agencies, First Nations, local citizens and other interest groups.

-The provincial Comptroller of Water Rights reviewed the water use plans under the provisions of British Columbia's Water Act, and involved Fisheries and Oceans Canada, other provincial agencies, First Nations, and holders of water licences who might be affected by the plans.
+The provincial Comptroller of Water Rights reviewed the water use plans under the provisions of B.C.'s Water Sustainability Act, and involved Fisheries and Oceans Canada, other provincial agencies, First Nations, and holders of water licences who might be affected by the plans.

 Implementation of Water Use Plan Orders

-Once accepted by the Comptroller, operational changes, monitoring studies and physical works outlined in the plans are being implemented by BC Hydro through Orders from the Comptroller under the Water Act.
+Once accepted by the Comptroller, operational changes, monitoring studies and physical works outlined in the plans are being implemented by BC Hydro through Orders from the Comptroller under B.C.'s Water Sustainability Act.

 Click on the regions below to find the implementation information by hydroelectric facility: